 Unfortunately, roaches thrive in the company of humans.
 That is why they can be found invading homes and businesses all over the world.
 These prolific breeders also multiply at a frightening rate.
 Just one or two cockroaches can become tens of thousands over the course of a single year.
 This means that before you know it, you can find yourself dealing with a heavy infestation.

 If you find roaches in your house, taking immediate action is crucial.
 It is relatively easy to deal with a small number of cockroaches.
 An infestation, on the other hand, will require professional intervention.

-If you find a nest of cockroaches on your property, the best thing to do is call an exterminator – quickly!
-They will be able to tackle the problem effectively, ridding you of roaches in no time at all.
+If you find a nest of cockroaches on your property, the best thing to do is to call an exterminator – quickly!
+An exterminator will be able to tackle the problem effectively, getting rid of your roach problem in no time at all.

 But what methods and chemicals do exterminators use to get rid of roaches?
 Read on for the techniques that are most commonly used to eliminate everyone’s least-favorite insect!

 Gel baits can be an effective way of eliminating cockroaches.
 This is why they are often used by pest control experts.
 These gels use various insecticides and come packaged in a handy syringe.
 This syringe can apply small amounts of the gel anywhere that roaches lurk around your home, such as in cracks and crevices.
 The roaches will eat the gel bait and die shortly afterward.

 The best thing about gel bait is that, when used with certain insecticides, it can kill several generations of cockroaches.
 Roaches feed on one another’s bodies and feces, allowing the poisoned and dead insects to transmit the insecticide to the living.

 Tent fumigation may have limited success against cockroaches as they are known to be able to survive such treatment.
 Even if only a few roaches survive, their high reproduction rate means that they can multiply in no time at all.
 Before you know it, you will find yourself back at square one!